 When looking at snowfall it doesn't always correlate to the total precipitation as a % of average.
 If we get a lot of warm storms we seen rain or low snow ratios.
 We can see above average snowfall in below average precipitation years with the colder air and higher snow ratios, and the opposite for the years with more warm storms.

-For snowfall, Tahoe actually averages more snowfall compared to average than in El Nino seasons, 107% versus 98%.
+For snowfall, Tahoe actually averages more snowfall compared to average in La Nina than in El Nino seasons, 107% versus 98%.
 Breaking down the the 98% for El Nino, it's 75% of average snowfall in weak El Nino years, 123% in moderate El Nino years, and 104% in strong El Nino years.

 Right now there is warming of the water along the equator, and the forecast models show that continuing into the Winter.
 That is why the CPC has a forecast currently of 70% chance for El Nino developing for the Winter.
 But it's too early for them to predict how strong it will be.
 Some of the models show weak to moderate strength.